The Thirteen Problems: The Blue Geranium

 Another month passed, with Nurse Copling and Pritchard growing increasingly nervous while Mrs Pritchard seems resigned.
 The morning after the next full moon, Mrs Pritchard was found dead in her bed, her smelling salts beside her, a faint smell of gas in the room and a geranium on the wallpaper turned blue.
 There was gossip following the death and an exhumation, but no clear result.
 Moreover, Zarida had disappeared and no one could properly trace how Mrs Pritchard had come to hear of her.

 Once again Miss Marple has the solution.
 Having once seen a gardener mixing potassium cyanide with water to kill wasps, she was struck by how closely the solution resembled smelling salts.
 If such a solution had been substituted for the bottle Mrs Pritchard always kept by her, the cyanide would have killed her, but the gas would have covered the short-lived smell of almonds.
-The flowers on the wall were red litmus paper which the ammonia – as an alkaloid – in the true smelling salts turned blue.
+The flowers on the wall were red litmus paper which the ammonia – as an alkali – in the true smelling salts turned blue.
 Nurse Copling, who was Zarida in disguise, was the killer, in the hopes (which did not come to pass) of marrying the widower Pritchard.
 Sir Henry confirms that Nurse Copling was recently arrested for a similar murder.